korikhin/wschat/README.md

 go run . client
 ```

-After that you can enter a message and hti enter on the client side and the server will echo the message back.
+After that you can enter a message and hit enter on the client side and the server will echo the message.
 For example:

 ```
       Client      |   Server